 Join us and give a voice to hidden poverty

-Please join our effort by wearing a black dress (or a black tie/bow tie for men) every day between Monday, April 24 to April 28, 2017.
+Please join our effort by wearing a black dress (or a black tie/bow tie for men) every day between Monday, April 23 to Friday, April 27, 2018.
 This is a community effort open to all to join!
-Please post daily pictures on your social media accounts with the official hashtag #TheLBDI to bring awareness to your commitment to help end poverty in Rockford. #TogetherWeCan
+Please post daily pictures on your social media accounts with the official hashtag #TheLBDI to bring awareness to your commitment to help end poverty in Rockford. #FindYourPower

 Did you know…